pajtai/grunt-php-set-constant/README.md

 This supports single or double quotes.
 Heredoc and nowdoc within the `define` are not supported.
 String constants are supported as are numbers, constants, and booleans.
 The quote marks will be maintained.
 So you can add quotes to transform from and initial number to a string.
-But, currently, you cannot transform a string to a number, etc.
+But, currently, you cannot transform a string to a number, etc. Grunt templates are supported in the config `value` field.

 ## Usage